 - 1. Wendy takes me aside to give me the details of the coming weekend. - 2.
-Our faculty offers workshops to acquaint students ... new approaches in FL taeching.

-- 3. I would like to know my fellow students better. - 4.
+Our faculty offers workshops to familiarize students with new approaches in EFL teaching. - 3.
+I would like to know my fellow students better. - 4.
 They're doing a survey of opinions about living in the hall of residence. - 5.
 The country will have a significant economic development. - 6.
 The investigation is very slow. - 7.
 The new national tests must keep a closer check on children's success.